Tampa Wrongful Termination Attorney

 - Whistleblowing

-Whatever your wrongful termination concerns, reach out to Lee Law to learn more about your legal options for remedy.
+Whatever your wrongful termination concerns, reach out to our Tampa wrongful termination attorney at Lee Law to learn more about your legal options for remedy.
 You may be able to recover lost wages, front pay, and reinstatement to your former position.
+Wrongfully terminated due to social media?
+There are indeed certain protections employees have.
+Contact us to discuss the rights you have.

 Contact Lee Law to get started on your wrongful termination case.
-The firm does not charge you any money unless they win your case.
+Our firm does not charge you any money unless they win your case.

 Wrongful termination is the unlawful firing of an employee.
 Florida, like most states, is an “at-will” employment state, which means an employer can technically fire, demote, hire, promote, and discipline employees for any reason, or no reason at all.
 However, an employer cannot do any of these actions for an illegal reason.